Morristown NJ Restraining Order Lawyer

-Domestic Violence Lawyers with Offices in Morristown, New Jersey
+Domestic Violence Defense Attorneys in Morris County, New Jersey

-If you or a loved one has been charged with a criminal offense and is facing a Temporary Restraining Order (TRO), Mr. Tormey is available to assist you immediately.
-It is absolutely vital that you speak with Mr. Tormey as soon as possible so that you can best prepare for the pending legal challenges that you face.
-In the case of a restraining order, there will be two separate and distinct proceedings: a restraining order hearing and a criminal court proceeding.
-Depending on the circumstances, an experienced lawyer may be able to get both the criminal charge and the restraining order dismissed.
-Call Mr. Tormey today at his Morristown office at 866-949-6948 so that he can look over the details of your file and determine what needs to be done in your case.
+If you or a loved one is facing a restraining order and/or associated domestic violence charges such as simple assault, stalking, harassment, or terroristic threats in Morris County, it is absolutely vital that you speak with an experienced restraining order attorney as soon as possible.
+With the assistance of knowledgeable lawyer, you can best prepare for the pending legal challenges that you face, which can alter the course of your life for years to come.
+In the case of a restraining order and a criminal charge, there will be two separate and distinct proceedings: a restraining order hearing and a criminal court proceeding.
+Depending on the circumstances, a skilled domestic violence defense lawyer may be able to get both the criminal charge and the restraining order dismissed.

 If you are facing a restraining order in New Jersey, there are certain things you should know.
 The following pages will provide you with valuable information and helpful answers to questions you might have:

 - Final Restraining Orders (FRO)

 - Temporary Restraining Orders (TRO)